motion/orbit/app/orbit-cli/README.md

 This will install it into your current workspace, which if you are working with a team will install it for your entire team to use.

 By default, Orbit creates your apps inside `~/orbit-[workspacename]/[package-name]`.
-Where package-name is the unique name in the package.json
+Where package-name is the unique name in the package.json.
+You can configure this location in the orbit configuration, at `~/.orbit.json`.

 ## Listing Orbit Apps